Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection: Validation and discussions

+It can be seen in figure~\ref{fig:Nfig3} that (\ref{h}) is confirmed and $h(\Pran)$ is a decreasing function of $\Pran$.
+As a result, if the mean temperature profiles are rescaled by $l_\tau \equiv \kappa/u_\tau$ and $T_\tau\equiv q/u_\tau$ instead of $l_i$ and $T_i$, the profiles for different $\Pran$ do not collapse beyond the linear region near the wall~[as shown in figure 5 b of~\citep{HNVL2022}].

-Next we check the validity of (\ref{Touter}).
-As shown in figure~\ref{fig:fig2}(b), the rescaling by $T_o$ and $l_o=H$ results in an approximate collapse of the data in the region $0.3 < x/H \le 0.5$ and the collapsed data are consistent with the outer scaling function $F_o$ given by (\ref{scalingouter}).
-If the outer temperature scale $T_{o,GC}=(q^2/\alpha g H)^{1/3}$ proposed by~\citet{GC1979} is used instead of $T_o$, the data collapse is worse~[see the inset of figure~\ref{fig:fig2}(b)].
-The scale $T_{o,GC}$ was obtained by assuming that the temperature scale in the outer region depends on $q$, $\alpha g$ and $H$ only and not on the molecular diffusivities $\nu$ and $\kappa$.
+Next we check (\ref{Touter}).
+As shown in figure~\ref{fig:Nfig4}, the rescaling of $\overline{T}-T_m$ by $T_o$ results in an approximate collapse of the data in the region $0.3 \le x/H \le 0.5$.
+The collapsed data are consistent with the outer scaling function $F_o$ with $b=4$ in (\ref{scalingouter}).
+These observations support our choice of $y_2=0.3$ and $b=4$ and validate our proposed functional form of $K(x)$ in the outer region.
+If the outer temperature scale $T_{o,GC}$ proposed by~\citet{GC1979} is used instead of $T_o$, the data collapse is worse~(see the inset of figure~\ref{fig:Nfig5}).
+The scale $T_{o,GC}$, given by

+was obtained by assuming that the temperature scale in the outer region depends on $q$, $\alpha g$ and $H$ only and not on the molecular diffusivities $\nu$ and $\kappa$.
 We find that